 Imogene Ely (Bicking), pictured below, lived in the house in the early 1900s.

 From the second floor, you could see the whole valley spread out in front of you.
 Perhaps that’s where she wrote her poem “The Old Mill” in 1908:

 Historic photo from the archives of Our Lady of Sorrows.
 Contemporary photo by Brian Sosnoski.
 Photos of Ely house, Imogene Ely (at left), and poem are scanned from Farmington: A Pictorial History by Lee S. Peel (pg 40, 139).

 VINTAGE POINT is Preservation Farmington’s photo column, featuring an exclusive focus on Farmington history: a look at our city through the lens of time.
-Look for Vintage Point every other week in the Farmington Observer and Farmington Voice and on our Facebook and Twitter pages.
+Look for Vintage Point every month in the Farmington Observer and Farmington Voice and on our Facebook and Twitter pages.
 We’ll also keep an archive of all past issues on our website under the Vintage Point tab.